-Because you might want to include this Broccoli and Fontina Gratin on your Thanksgiving table.
+Because you might want to include this Broccoli Au Gratin on your Thanksgiving table.
 And if your menu’s already full, make a note to come back to this one when you want a special side dish that will wow your family and guests.

 I’ve been making a version of this dish for at least 15 years, sometimes on Thanksgiving, and it’s always very popular.
 Except now, it’s even better.

 The original recipe used Swiss cheese for a classic Mornay sauce.
 I was all set to make it that way with tweaks to share with you, but like a stunad, I forgot to buy Swiss during my grocery trip.